 What Do Mentors Do?

-The purpose of the STEP Mentoring Program is for followers of Jesus to develop a long-term, one-on-one, discipleship relationship with a child from The Homes at Pine Crossing (formerly Eastgate) public housing complex in North Little Rock.
-Through this relationship, we hope to introduce children to the love of Jesus and make disciples who make disciples.
+The purpose of the STEP Mentoring Program is for followers of Jesus to develop a long-term, one-on-one, discipleship relationship with an under-resourced child either from The Homes at Pine Crossing (formerly Eastgate) public housing complex in North Little Rock or in the Stephens Elementary neighborhood in Little Rock.

 Mentors provide a consistent and loving presence